rspec/rspec-metagem/features/Autotest.md

 RSpec ships with a specialized subclass of Autotest.
-To tell RSpec to tell Autotest to use RSpec's extension, just add a `.rspec` file to your project's root directory.
-Then, just type:
+To use it, just add a `.rspec` file to your project's root directory, and run the `autotest` command as normal:

     $ autotest

 ### Bundler

-If you are using Bundler in your app, and you want the shell command to include `bundle exec`, require the Autotest bundler plugin in a `.autotest` file in the project's root directory or your home directory:
+The `autotest` command generates a shell command that runs your specs.
+If you are using Bundler, and you want the shell command to include `bundle exec`, require the Autotest bundler plugin in a `.autotest` file in the project's root directory or your home directory:

     # in .autotest
     require "autotest/bundler"